CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-All content—architecture, migration plans, benchmarks, SONA integration, coordination points—is inlined in a single massive document.
-No navigation structure or links to separate detailed guides.
+Monolithic wall of text with no references to external files and no bundle files provided.
+All content—architecture, migration, SONA integration, benchmarks, coordination—is inlined in a single massive document.
+Content like the SONA integration details, data migration plans, and benchmark suites should be in separate referenced files.

 1 / 3